jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 :align: center
 :width: 70%

 Temperature map of the Cosmic Microwave Background (CMB) observed by the Planck satellite.
-The relative difference observed between the  temperature of hot (red) and cold (blue) spots relative to the mean the mean is of the order of $\delta \theta / \theta \approx 10^{-5}$.
+The relative difference observed between the temperature of hot (red) and cold (blue) spots relative to the mean is of the order of $\delta \theta / \theta \approx 10^{-5}$.
 :::

 To be able to build a model of the Universe, i.e. a theoretical construct capable of describing the contents of the Universe and its evolution, we need to solve Einstein's equation of General Relativity.
 But to what level of detail is it necessary to describe the Universe sufficiently well on large scales?
 Parametrizing Einstein's equation to include the scale of the solar system is both illusory and unnecessary.
 What is the structure of the Universe on the largest scales?
 Here, nature has given us a wonderful gift, which will considerably simplify the writing of a cosmological model based on the equations of General Relativity.